Nephtalí De León: Themes of his works

 De León depicts the "dreams, desires, and aspirations" of the Chicano people.
 He believes that Chicanos have been "held in psychological and spiritual bondage...and that they are cultural and intellectual hostages in American society".
 In his works he tries to trace how this predicament has developed throughout history and he also attempts to display the dreams and attitudes of the Chicano people.
 His writings are based on ancient Aztec language and culture.

+Poet Laureate of San Antonio

+Nephtali De León was named the sixth Poet Laureate of San Antonio in April 2023.
+His term was cut short after he posted a poem on social media in July as an elegy for Dr. Roberto "Cintli" Rodriguez that contained a term in the Chicano Caló language which was interpreted as a racial slur.
+The city subsequently removed him from the position.
+His five predecessors as poet laureate condemned his actions.
+During his brief tenure he performed at Viva Poesia for National Poetry Month and San Antonio City Hall.
+Scheduled events with the Links, Palo Alto College, Gemini Ink, and his service as grand marshal of the El Dieciseis de Septiembre parade were all cancelled following the controversy.
+In 2024 De León retained lawyers from the New Civil Liberties Alliance to file suit against the City of San Antonio, alleging wrongful termination, breach of contract, defamation, and a violation of his first amendment right to free speech.